In this article we will walk you through how to input and edit clinical scores, specifically FIM + FAM scores.

 Similar to recording Vital Signs, the top horizontal tick box menu is there for you to decide which clinical scores you would like to view.
 You access this by clicking on the green eye.

-To capture a FIM + FAM score, click on the + icon and select FIM + Fam from the screen that opens.
+To capture a FIM + FAM score, click on the + icon and select FIM + FAM from the screen that opens.

 FIM + FAM scores are divided into three sections: